• Skip to primary navigation

 A spoonful of cicerchie soup with beans, salami, chives, and parmigiano cheese.

-Why We Love This Cicerchie Recipe
+Why You'll Love This Cicerchie Recipe

 • There are only 6 ingredients plus salt

-• It's garlicky, spicy, perfectly meaty and delicious
+• It's garlicky, spicy, perfectly meaty, and delicious

 • The ingredients are versatile and can easily be substituted